|

 The whole house filter is

-gallons of water (about three years), and has a three-year prorated warranty
+300,000 gallons of water (about three years), and has a three-year prorated

-of effectiveness.
-In virtually all cases, the taste and odor of chlorine will
+warranty of effectiveness.
+In virtually all cases, the taste and odor of

-return to municipal water when the cartridge has lost its effectiveness.
-The
+chlorine will return to municipal water when the cartridge has lost its

-enclosed test strips (3) can be used to confirm the presence of chlorine.
-Dip
+The enclosed test strips (3) can be used to confirm the presence of

-the test strip into the water sample with a constant gentle back and forth
+chlorine.
+Dip the test strip into the water sample with a constant gentle

-will turn green with the presence of total chlorine (chloramines).
+nearest the handle will turn green with the presence of total chlorine

 IMPORTANT: Assess the color within 10 seconds after dipping the